Fastlane (TV series): Home media

 Warner Home Video released Fastlane: The Complete Series on DVD as a six disc set on July 8, 2008 in the Region 1.
 The soundtrack was significantly altered for the DVD release due to licensing issues.
 Episodes are cropped to be in the 4:3 format rather than the 16:9 widescreen format as they initially appeared on television.

+As of 2026, the series is made available for streaming online on Amazon Prime Video, Plex, The Roku Channel (via their Howdy subscription-video-on-demand service), Sling Freestream and Tubi in the United States.